The Imposter Syndrome Intensive for Therapists in Private Practice

 • The gut-punch when a client terminates and you spend the next week wondering what you did wrong instead of recognizing it as a normal part of running a practice.

-The Intensive Format and Structure
+The Intensive Format & Structure

 Before we start: You’ll complete a brief intake and a set of pre-assessments (GAD-7, PHQ-9, and the Clance Impostor Phenomenon Scale) so that we have a baseline to measure against.